tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/快速入门/入门示例/使用CDB的wordpress_intl_en.md

 ##  Prerequisites
 - Complete [Tencent Cloud account registration](https://intl.cloud.tencent.com/register).
 - Create a cluster.
 For details on how to create a cluster, see [Creating a cluster](https://intl.cloud.tencent.com/document/product/457/30637).
->?The database used in the document is a [MySQL instance](https://intl.cloud.tencent.com/document/product/236).
+> The database used in the document is a [MySQL instance](https://intl.cloud.tencent.com/document/product/236).
 >

 ## Steps